Juan Sánchez Miño: Torino

 He took part in Torino's pre-season retreat in July 2014, however, his signing was delayed following problems over the players passport, with Torino having already filled their non-EU squad quota.
 This was resolved, as he received an Italian passport in August, through a confirmed Italian ancestry in Soveria Mannelli, a Calabrian region of southern Italy.
 On 9 August 2014 Torino officially announced they had signed Sánchez Miño for an undisclosed fee from Boca Juniors.
 He debuted in Serie A on 1 September 2014 in Torino-Inter, 0–0.

 Elche

 On 15 September 2020, Sánchez Miño joined La Liga newcomers Elche CF. On 1 February 2021, Elche and Sánchez parted-ways, making Sánchez Miño a free-agent.

 Estudiantes de La Plata

 On 17 February 2021, Sánchez Miño returned to Argentina and signed with Argentine Primera División side Estudiantes de La Plata.

 Colón

 In January 2022, Sánchez moved to fellow league club Colón on a deal until the end of 2023.

+Tigre

+In May 2024, Sánchez terminated his contract with Tigre.